How to Qualify for Certification

 - Copies of valid out-of-state educator credentials should be submitted, where applicable.

-- Original competency testing scores should be sent, such as those administered under The Praxis Series™.
+- Original competency testing scores should be sent, such as those administered under the Praxis® program.

-For comprehensive licensing requirements and processes access the Nevada Department of Education, Teacher Licensure website.
+For comprehensive licensing requirements and processes access the Nevada Department of Education, Educator Licensure website.

 Who Must Take the Tests?

-All applicants for initial licensing in Nevada are required to take the following competency tests, which are administered under The Praxis Series™:
+All applicants for initial licensing in Nevada are required to take the following competency tests, which are administered under the Praxis program:

 - Principles of Learning and Teaching (PLT)

-- Praxis II® Subject Assessments for each area of certification, if available
+- Praxis® Subject Assessments for each area of certification, if available

-- Please note that in some Praxis II subject areas both multiple-choice and constructed-response tests will be required.
+- Please note that in some Praxis Subject Assessments both selected-response and constructed-response tests will be required.

 - Prepare for a Test